innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 ### Thermoforming

 In order to exploit the excellent properties of CFRTP composites in an industrial context, different manufacturing processes have been developed depending on the product and its application.
 Most of these methods are an adaptation of the processes for the shaping of thermoset composites or of the classical stamping techniques.
 In the case of forming flat structures, roll forming and simple compression have already been mentioned.
-In the case of constant section structures, we can mention pultrusion forming, which is a continuous manufacturing process where the profile is obtained by pulling the prepreg reinforcement through a heated die, or filament winding forming, whose functional principle is shown in [1.12](#fig:1_winding){reference-type="ref" reference="fig:1_winding"}[@MAC12].
+In the case of constant section structures, we can mention pultrusion forming, which is a continuous manufacturing process where the profile is obtained by pulling the prepreg reinforcement through a heated die, or filament winding forming [@MAC12].
 These processes allow the shaping of simple parts (1D and 2D) and are easily automated.

 <div style="text-align:center;">
  <figure >